SheepTester-forks/curricular-analytics-exploration/README.md

 - **output_json.py** defines Python `TypedDict` objects to define the JSON structure for output.py.
 - **departments.py** parses a JSON file containing a list of departments.
 The department name is included in the curriculum name on Curricular Analytics.
-  - (output: departments.txt) As a script, I wanted to check if there were department codes in the degree plan CSV that weren't included in the major code CSV.
 - university.py defines UCSD-specific constants, such as the number of colleges and the university name.
 - parse_defs.py defines Python objects representing data regarding plans, such as `CourseCode`s and `TermCode`s.